oneteme/jquery-demo/src/main/resources/META-INF/resources/tutorials/setup/columns.md

 //JQDemoColumn.java
  ```

-2. Add the columns to the interface
+2. Add the columns to the enum

-In this interface we are going to add the JQuery columns and these column names are gonna be used on our queries instead of the real column names
+In this enum we are going to add the JQuery columns and these column names are gonna be used on our queries instead of the real column names

  ```java
 //JQDemoColumn.java